Equity Policy and Procedures

 L. Conflicts of Interest

 In all cases, requests to replace an individual due to a conflict of interest must be submitted within two (2) days of the individual receiving notice of the individual’s participation.
 The written request must include a description of the conflict.
 If the relevant College official determines that a conflict of interest exists, the College will take steps to address the conflict as appropriate in order to maintain an impartial process.
-The final determination regarding the existence of a conflict of interest will be made by the Director of Title IX or, in the case of a conflict request involving the Director of Title IX, the Vice President for Student Development.
+The final determination regarding the existence of a conflict of interest will be made by the Director of Equity and Title IX Coordinator or, in the case of a conflict request involving the Director of Equity and Title IX Coordinator, the Vice President for Student Development.